Mineral royalty

 Where:

-- SC is the amount allowed to be deducted for shipping costs within the Territory.
+- SC - is the amount allowed to be deducted for shipping costs within the NT.

-The ad valorem-base mineral royalty scheme focuses on the value of the minerals which considers changes in the market value of minerals and downstream value-adding.
-Moreover, its calculation system is relatively straightforward by mining companies, which is simple, competitive and incorporates modern.
+The ad valorem mineral royalty scheme focuses on the value of the minerals, which considers changes in the market value of minerals and downstream value‑adding processes.
+Comparatively, the ad valorem scheme calculation is simple, competitive, and comparable to other modern royalty schemes.

 Give feedback about this page.